MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 }
 ```

-The developer is not usually concerned with designer files, as they’re automatically managed by Visual Studio for Mac and provide the requisite plumbing code that allows access to controls that have been added to any window or view in the app.
+Designer files should not be edited directly, as they’re automatically managed by Visual Studio for Mac to provide the plumbing code that allows access to controls that have been added to any window or view in the app.

 With the Xamarin.Mac app project created and a basic understanding of its components, switch to Xcode to create the user interface using Interface Builder.